ymyke/cardio/DOMAIN.md

 - The game does not generate new cards dynamically.
 I.e., all cards are known (to the game at least, maybe not to the player) at the start of the game.
+- Note that here we also need a strength score for cards in order to decide how expensive (start of the game or shop) or rare (lottery) or difficult (fight) they are.
+  However, under this philosophy does not necessarily be calculated but can be pre-generated as well, as all cards are known beforehand.

 # Philosophy II: All cards randomly generated